squell/fastavr/README.md

 * No self-programming ability (no SPM instruction).

-* No support for Reduced Core AVR; the DES instruction is only supported as a hook for a C function.
+* No support for Reduced Core AVR; the DES instruction is supported as a hook for a C function (demonstrated in the `des-support` branch)

 * Cycle count is not correct for XMEGA microcontrollers.